aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

 ---

-## Monitoring KPIs for RAG Security
+## Monitoring kpis for RAG security

 After implementing the defense layers, you need to measure their operational effectiveness.
 Track these metrics continuously: